mdevio/tiktok-username-checker/README.md

 5. Run the following command: `pip install -r requirements.txt`.
 This command will install the necessary packages which are needed for the program to run without issues.

-6. Start the program by writing `python Tiktok Username Checker.py` or by simply double clicking the python file.
+6. Start the program by writing `python main.py` or by simply double clicking the python file.

 # To-do list

 - Check if username is banned (could be impossible)
 - Proxy support
 - Multithreading
-- Optimize & recode some parts

 # Report bugs